Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - **Time Offset**: normally this should be set to zero, but if you find that issues being changed in Jira are not being updated in Spira (especially if comments are not syncing), try increasing the value as this will tell the data-synchronization plug-in to add on the time offset (in hours) when comparing date-time stamps.
 Also Jira is on a server set to a different time-zone, you should add in the number of hours difference between the servers time-zones here.
 - **Auto-Map Users**: This changes the way that the plugin maps users between Spira and Jira.
 Set to yes to auto-map users, or no to manually map users.
 See [below]

-!!! info "In normal use, keep the fields below blank"
+!!! info "Configuration Tip"
-    For most users, we recommend leaving these fields blank: "Jira Custom Fields"; "Task Types"; and "Sync Mode".
+    For most users, we recommend leaving "Jira Custom Fields" blank.
+If you want to sync Tasks and/or Requirements, do not forget to configure "Task Types" and/or "Requirement Types", and chose the proper "Sync Mode".
 Leave "Requirement Types" blank if you do *not* want sync user stories/requirements (not valid for the NoIncidents mode).

-- **Jira Custom Fields**: This is used to specify the value(s) for Spira Incident Severity and/or Requirement Estimate Points based on Jira custom properties .
+- **Jira Special Fields**: This is used to specify the value(s) for Spira Incident Severity and/or Requirement Estimate Points based on Jira custom properties .
 Please enter the Jira custom property IDs separated by a comma.
 Both fields are optional, but if you want to skip one, please enter it as 0.
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
 - **Task Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira tasks instead of incidents.
 If you leave this blank, tasks in Spira will not be synched with Jira at all.
 - **Sync Mode**: This determines how the synchronization works.
 How each mode works is explained [above](#overview):

     - Default (leave blank): *recommended for most users.*
     - Bidirectional: enter the word "Bidirectional" to use this mode. *Recommended for advanced users only*.
 Only use this mode if you have a well-defined set of workflows that make sense in both systems, and that do not conflict.
 If using this mode *make the polling interval as short as possible* (to avoid conflicting changes in the two systems) as the integration works at the record-level, not the field level.
+    - Complete: enter the word "Complete" to use this mode. *Recommended for advanced users only*.
+Only use this mode if you have a well-defined set of workflows that make sense in both systems, for all artifacts, and that do not conflict.
+If using this mode *make the polling interval as short as possible* (to avoid conflicting changes in the two systems) as the integration works at the record-level, not the field level.
     - NoRequirements: enter the word "NoRequirements" to use this mode
     - NoIncidents: enter the word "NoIncidents" to use this mode

     Optionally, you can avoid the sync of attachments between the systems by adding the extra sync option *NoAttachments* to the sync mode field.
 Example: *NoRequirements,NoAttachments* or simply *NoAttachments* if you use the default mode

 - **Requirement Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira requirements instead of incidents.
 If you leave this blank, all Jira issue types will be synchronized with incidents (user stories/epics will not be synced at all).
 This field is ignored when using the sync mode "noIncidents", as Requirements are the main artifact of this mode.
-- **Link Type**: This field should either be set to the name of a Jira issue link type or be left blank.
+- **Link Type**: This field should either be set to a **single** name of a Jira issue link type or be left blank.
 If you want the datasync to create links between Jira issues, based off of existing associations between Spira incidents and/or requirements, then enter in an issue link type name.
 If you do not want Jira to create these links between issues based off data in Spira, then leave this field blank.
 The artifact associations from Spira will sync to Jira as links of that type.
 All the link types from Jira will sync to Spira as 'Related-to'.
 You can get the list of issue link types from the following screen in Jira:

 ![](img/Using_SpiraTeam_with_JIRA_5+_18.png)

+- **Types to Skip**: This optional field can be used to ignore some Jira issue types during the sync.
+To do this, enter a comma-separated list of IDs of any Jira issue types that you want to exclude from synchronization.
+If you leave this blank, all Jira issue types will be considered for synchronization.
+- **Skip Comments**: Set this field to *Yes* if you want the dataSync to ignore comments in both directions.
+Please note old comments already synced won't be deleted.
+- **Auto-Map Properties**: TODO
+- **Sync Epic/Story hierarchy**: Set this field to *Yes* if you want to see the Epic/Story hierarchy reflected in Spira Requirements and vice-versa, depending on the sync mode.
+Please note that Spira allows more complex Requirement hierarchy than Jira by default, and the dataSync cannot create forbidden hierarchical relations in Jira.

 ## User Mapping
 The datasync does not create users itself.
 Instead, it maps existing users in Spira to existing users in Jira, where it can.
 These mappings mean that the datasync will correctly show who is, for example, assigned to an incident, if that field was updated from Jira during the datasync.